PrashamanP/Multi-Agent-Platform-for-Data-Quality-Monitoring-and-Remediation/README.md

 - For the full baseline dataset, point to the larger file (may take longer):
   `python scripts/run_pipeline.py --dataset data/input/npidata_baseline.csv --output-file data/output/npidata_baseline_fixed.csv`
+- Anomaly detection compares runs with the same dataset name.
+Keep sample and baseline histories separate by using different filenames or pass `--dataset-name npidata_baseline` (or another stable name) when running the full dataset.

 ### Profiler demo
 ```bash